Princeton University Freshman Seminar FRS161 (2019-2021)

 In this Freshman Seminar, you combine satellite remote sensing and geological and geophysical field observations with modeling, interpretation, and reporting, to answer questions on the impact of climate, topography, and geography on agricultural crop production.
 How is the energy of Earth and the Sun harnessed in its various forms?
 What is the impact of agriculture and resource extraction on landscapes—and how do climate and topography influence what can be grown, what can be mined, where humans settle?
 How have civilizations through the ages reconciled opportunity and threat: of fertile volcanoes, powerful rivers, burning forests?
 In the classroom, around campus, and in the field abroad, using both instruments and your own senses, you gain practical experience collecting data in geographic context.
 You analyze these data using statistical techniques such as regression and geospatial analysis, while learning the programming language MATLAB.
 You write a research paper and typeset it in LaTeX.

-Definitely not in 2020: The mandatory week-long Fall Break field trip centers around staying at, and studying, a mid-size Italian olive farm, along with exploration of the geological and archaeological environment nearby.The classroom component of this Freshman Seminar will have graded (bi)weekly assignments built around on-campus data collection, data preparation or analysis, and scientific programming.
+Definitely not in 2020 or 2021: The mandatory week-long Fall Break field trip centers around staying at, and studying, a mid-size Italian olive farm, along with exploration of the geological and archaeological environment nearby.The classroom component of this Freshman Seminar will have graded (bi)weekly assignments built around on-campus data collection, data preparation or analysis, and scientific programming.
 A significant part of your assessment comes from writing assignments that teach you to communicate your scientific results, and culminate in an original research paper and an oral presentation for an audience of peers, Freshman Seminar alumni, and invited guests from the university community.

 This seminar is about natural science and technology, and has a laboratory component to it: students should come prepared with an aptitude for, and a willingness to learn, the quantitative aspects of scientific inquiry and numerical modeling.
 Scientific writing and computer programming are integral parts of this seminar and its assessment.
 We teach and require the use of LaTeX—annoying now, helpful later on.